jermp/lphash/README.md

 Build a Function
 ----------------

-The driver program called `build` and `build_alt` can be used to build Locality-Preserving MPHFs.
+The driver program called `lphash` can be used to build Locality-Preserving MPHFs.
-`build` uses the partitioning strategy while `build_alt` does not (check out the paper for more details).
+The subcommand `partitioned` uses the partitioning strategy, while `unpartitioned` does not (check out the paper for more details).
-In the following we will focus on `build` alone since it is the most memory efficient between the two.
+In the following, we will focus on `partitioned` alone since it is the most memory efficient between the two.

 From within the directory where the code was compiled (see the section [Compiling the Code](#compiling-the-code)), run the command:

-    ./build --help
+    ./lphash partitioned --help

-to show the usage of the driver program (reported below for convenience).
+to show the usage of the subcommand (reported below for convenience).

 	Usage: ./build [-h,--help] input_filename k m [-s seed] [-t threads] [-o output_filename] [-d tmp_dirname] [-c c] [--max-memory max-memory] [--check] [--verbose]